yihanxu/yihanxu.github.io/_posts/2019-6-22-chickenpox.md

 >
 > Me: Hah?
 But I've got measles before, didn't it help boost my immune system against chickenpox?
 >
 > Dr: Hmm... not likely.
-But unless you're infected with an unknown disease, otherwise I'm gonna treat it as if you got chickenpox
+But unless you're infected with an unknown disease, I'm gonna treat it as if you got chickenpox
 >
 > Me: Fine...
 Would it leave scars on my face?!
 >